orkes-io/orkes-conductor-client/README.md

 </dependency>
 ```

-## Simple Hello World Application Using Conductor
+## Hello World Application Using Conductor

-In this section, we will create a simple "Hello World" application that uses Conductor.
+In this section, we will create a simple "Hello World" application that executes a "greetings" workflow managed by Conductor.

 ### Step 1: Create Workflow

-#### Use Code to Create Workflows
+#### Creating Workflows by Code

 Create `workflow/WorkflowCreator.java` with the following: